Bachelor of Design

 Clubs can be an integral part of your student experience and a great way to meet like-minded people.
 There are more than 200 clubs to choose from, so you’re guaranteed to find one that matches your interests.

-The Design and Environments Student Society (DESS) is a great place to start.
-DESS runs events open to all Bachelor of Design students, from a first-year O-Week camp to themed parties, free pizza lunches, boat cruises, trivia nights and many other smaller events.
-DESS is organised by a committee of current students.
+The Design Student Society (DES) is a great place to start.
+DES runs events open to all Bachelor of Design students, from a first-year O-Week camp to themed parties, free pizza lunches, boat cruises, trivia nights and many other smaller events.
+DES is organised by a committee of current students.
 You’ll have the chance to network with students from other year levels, get involved and receive academic and social support.

-We also have the Pre-ENG club, for students undertaking an engineering-related major.
+We also have the Engineering Students' Club, for students undertaking an engineering-related major.

 Design and Environments Industry Night

-The Design and Environments Industry Night, hosted by the Design and Environments Student Society (DESS), is the perfect opportunity for you to build strong personal and professional connections with companies from Melbourne and around Australia.
+The Design and Environments Industry Night, hosted by the Design Student Society (DES), is the perfect opportunity for you to build strong personal and professional connections with companies from Melbourne and around Australia.

 You’re encouraged to ask company representatives about their career pathways and current projects, as well as sharing your own career ambitions, discussing potential graduate pathways and exchanging contact information.
 The evening includes an address from a guest presenter, as well as private presentations from a selection of our guest companies.